 An annoying thing about paid surveys is survey disqualification.
 You can get disqualified from taking a survey as you’re busy doing it because they are simply looking for a different demographic.
-When this happens, there’s not much you can do about it except to find another survey that you do qualify for.
+When this happens, there’s not much you can do about it except to find another survey you qualify for.

 LifePoints also offers product testing.
 Basically, you can get paid to try out a physical product before it’s sold in stores at home and report your experience with it.
-Product testing pays a bit more than online surveys, which makes sense given that it’s a more in-depth and detailed process for the tester.
+Product testing pays a bit more than online surveys, which makes sense, given that it’s a more in-depth and detailed process for the tester.

-Diary surveys take place over a longer period and require you to keep written track of your experiences using a product or service.
+Diary surveys take place over a longer period and require you to keep track of your experiences using a product or service.
 So, for example, you may be asked to sign up for a trial version of a piece of software or to use a website over the course of a couple of hours or days.
 You would then log your experiences with that product and send a diary of your experiences to LifePoints when you’re finished.

 Like product testing, diary surveys typically pay more than your average online survey because of how much more in-depth and time-consuming they are.

-They pay much less (i.e. typically one point) than the average paid survey because they take a bit less effort.
+They pay much less (i.e., typically one point) than the average paid survey because they take a bit less effort.

 Understanding LifePoints’ Rewards System